How to Build a DIY Homemade Chicken Incubator

-The glass panel that goes on top of the incubator can be replaced with a plastic one as long as it’s clear enough to give you a proper view inside.
+You can replace the glass panel that goes on top of the incubator with a plastic one as long as it’s clear enough to give you a proper view inside.

 This is especially important in the final days if you want to watch your eggs hatch, as the lid must remain closed!

 Lay your chicken wire on a flat surface.
-1/3 of the way down, bend the chicken wire at a 90 degree angle so the remainder of the section is pointing upward.
+1/3 of the way down, bend it at a 90-degree angle, so the section’s remainder points upward.

-Step # 4.
-Cut Hole for Light Bulb and Tape It In
+4. Cut Hole For Light Bulb And Tape It In

 You’ll need to make it airtight using tape after your lightbulb is in, so the smaller the hole, the better.

-Once the light bulb socket is snug, get started with that tape.
-You can stop taping once the light bulb is held firmly in place and you’re sure there aren’t any holes or leaks.
+Once the socket is snug, get started with that tape.
+You can stop taping once it is held firmly in place, and you’re sure there aren’t any holes or leaks.

-Step # 5.
-Add Wet Sponge and Dish to Your Incubator
+5. Add Wet Sponge And Dish To Your Egg Incubator

-In this step, you simply add some water to a small dish and rest a sponge on top.
+In this step, you will need to add some water to a small dish and rest a sponge on top.
 This will give you control over the humidity of your incubator.